oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 You will see that shard1 down situation has no impact on the running workload.

+4. On a terminal window logged in as **oracle**.
-4. Start the shard1 using the podman start command, to reflect that shard1 is joining back.
+Start the shard1 using the podman start command, to reflect that shard1 is joining back.

     ```
     <copy>